 Research and scholarship are emphasized throughout the program, with special preparation for a scholarly presentation of a research project as a culminating academic/professional experience.
 This pre-dissertation project, consisting of a publishable research study performed under the guidance of a faculty mentor.
 All students are required to present their pre-dissertation project at a conference.
-An advanced draft of the dissertation proposal has to be completed by the end of the 3 year.
-Dissertation proposal meetings take place in the fall semester of the 4th year and is mandatory for internship application.
-Students must propose their dissertation by October 30 of their 4th year.
+An advanced draft of the dissertation proposal has to be completed by the end of the 3 year, June 30.
+Dissertation proposal meetings are mandatory for internship application.
+Students must propose their dissertation by October 15 of their 4th year.
 Students are prohibited from applying to internship if they do not meet the dissertation proposal meeting deadline.
 Dissertation is completed within the fifth or sixth year.